 - Description of the origin or thanks in the body text

-Here is Damon's home page for a bit more on him.
+See Damon's home page for a bit more on him, education, CV, etc.

-Here's how Damon got into optimising energy after being a UK Internet pioneer, working in defence, oil and banking!
+Here's how Damon got into optimising energy after being a UK Internet pioneer.
+Then working in defence, oil and banking.

 A few years ago I suddenly saw my energy bills as another performance metric that I could tweak just like optimising Lehman Brothers' derivatives calculations that I was nominally paid squillions to do.

 In fact, this whole area is full of numbers and graphs and science and gadgets and interesting techie puzzles, never mind the grand+ per year that I'm saving on my energy bills or indeed that "hippy commie yoghurt-knitting greenie" conspiracy about cutting carbon footprint to help avert global warming.

 From aerogel and LEDs to iButtons and thermal imaging, you should see some of the fun I've been having!